danloughmiller/effective-grid/README.md

 # effective-grid
-A lightweight, programmer-orientend grid plugin for Wordpress
+A lightweight, programmer-oriented grid plugin for Wordpress